top of page

 Cheeses and Meats:

-Caprino: Capa (Goat) Whole or skim Goat’s milk from (Laicino a dairy product)
+Caprino: Capa (Goat) Whole or skim goat’s milk (Laicino, a dairy product)

-Parmigiano Reggiano: Raw Cow’s milk from the Amilia Romania and Lombardia regions
+Parmigiano Reggiano: Raw cow’s milk from the Emilia-Romagna and Lombardia regions

-Pancetta: Italian bacon, typically salt cured and seasoned with spices for at least 3 months
+Pancetta: Italian bacon, typically salt-cured and seasoned with spices for at least three months

-Prosciutto: (Prosciutto Crudo) is a dry- cured Italian ham, typically sliced thin with a delicate, salty-sweet flavor.
+Prosciutto: Prosciutto Crudo is a dry-cured Italian ham, typically sliced thin with a delicate, salty-sweet flavor.
 It is made from pork hind legs that are cured with salt and aged for at least 20 months.
-From the Emilia Romagna and Lombardy regions of Italy.
+Originates from the Emilia-Romagna and Lombardy regions of Italy.

-Prosciutto Cotto: (Cured and Cooked ham) usually central and northern Italy.
+Prosciutto Cotto: cured and cooked ham is common in central and northern Italy.
 One of my favorites!

 Comments